mark-nirdesh/Powershell_Scripting/README.md

     > `This script uses `arp -a` command to retrieve the ARP table, which contains IP address-to-MAC address mappings store it into excel file at changed directory.`
     >

-    ## Install Prerequisite on the HOST machine to deploy the script = SetupAutomation.ps1

 ## Installs necessary modules on the Host machine  = prerequisite.ps1